TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 Although the automatically-generated values in a GENERATED BY DEFAULT identity column are unique, a GENERATED BY DEFAULT column does not guarantee unique identity values for all rows in the table.
 For example, in the above statements, the rows containing “hi” and “hello” both have an identity value of “1.”
 This occurs because the generated column starts at “1” and the user-specified value was also “1.”

-To avoid duplicating identity values (for example, during an import operation), you can use the START WITH clause to specify the first identity value that SnappyData should assign and increment.
+To avoid duplicating identity values (for example, during an import operation), you can use the START WITH clause to specify the first identity value that TIBCO ComputeDB should assign and increment.
 Or, you can use a primary key or a unique constraint on the GENERATED BY DEFAULT identity column to check for and disallow duplicates.

 By default, the initial value of a GENERATED BY DEFAULT identity column is 1, and the value is incremented by 1 for each INSERT.
 Use the optional START WITH clause to specify a new initial value.
 Use the optional INCREMENT BY clause to change the increment value used during each INSERT.